MichaelCaohn/MichaelCaohn.github.io/_pages/about.md

 ## B.Eng. in School of Computer Science of Engineering <br />
    Nanyang Technological University, *2016.08 - 2020.06*
-  - Degree with honors (highest distinction)
+  - Degree with honors (Highest distinction)
   - Minor in Mathematics
   - Dean's List (top 5% of the cohort): 2017 - 2018, 2019 - 2020
   - CGPA: 4.78/5.0